 So, what is interoperability and why is it so important in healthcare?
 Let’s discuss!

 Patient information, just like other information in the global data sphere, is exploding.
 Not only is patient data growing in terms of total volume, but it is also becoming more diverse and complex.
 More information can provide more and deeper insights, but it creates more challenges in classifying and analyzing data to make it useful.
-As data grows, so does the need for more securely integrating or sharing it to ensure accurate and complete information for decision-making.
+As data grows so does the need for more securely integrating or sharing it.

 To understand the role of interoperability in healthcare, take an example of workflow in a health system.
 There is an HMS that the healthcare staff uses to gather, align, and process information across departments.
 Then, there are EHRs that are not accessible to patients and a billing or claims management system in between.
 Furthermore, EMRs and EHRs that are regarded as the central storehouse of patient data, sometimes don’t handle unstructured data like clinician notes, medical images, etc. This means, patient information is often fragmented across specialties and is inaccessible, causing delays in valuable collaboration.